lewagon/dotfiles/01-Ruby/06-Parsing/README.md

 As a developer, you will often have to manipulate structured data files such as CSV, JSON, HTML.
 Some examples:

-- CRM systems as Mailchimp allow you to export CSV files of your email lists
+- CRM systems as Mailchimp allow you to export CSV files (e.g. lists of emails)
-- most common web APIs return JSON files.
+- most common web APIs return JSON files
-- all websites (even without API) return HTML files that you can access thanks to their URL.
+- all websites return HTML files accessible thanks to their URL.

-Hence, knowing how to read these structured files to transform them into friendly ruby object (array, hash) is really convenient.
-This is what is called **parsing**.
-Parsing HTML files has its little nickname: this is called **scraping**.

-You can parse files for many reasons, like:
+Knowing to read these files and transform them into friendly ruby objects (array, hash) is really convenient.
+This is what developers call **parsing**.
+Parsing HTML files has its little nickname: it's called **scraping**.
+You may want to parse files for many reasons:

-- Feed your initial database with cool real-life data.
+- Populate your initial database with cool real-life data
 - Build growth hacking scripts by parsing files containing emails, twitter username, etc..

 #### `01-CSV-parsing`